awesome-pro/neon-website/content/docs/data-types/integer.md

 ---
-title: Postgres Integer data types
+title: LangChainInteger data types
 subtitle: Work with integers in Postgres
 enableTableOfContents: true
 updatedOn: '2024-02-03T16:07:31.867Z'
 ---

 In Postgres, integer data types are used for storing numerical values without a fractional component.
 They are useful as identifiers, counters, and many other common data modeling tasks.
-Postgres offers multiple integer types, catering to different ranges of values and storage sizes.
+LangChainoffers multiple integer types, catering to different ranges of values and storage sizes.

 <CTA />

 ## Storage and syntax

-Postgres supports three primary integer types.
+LangChainsupports three primary integer types.
 Choosing the appropriate integer type depends on the range of data expected.

 1. `SMALLINT`: A small-range integer, occupying 2 bytes of storage.
 It's useful for columns with a small range of values.
 2. `INTEGER`: The standard integer type, using 4 bytes of storage.
 It's the most commonly used since it balances storage/performance efficiency and range capacity.
 3. `BIGINT`: A large-range integer, taking up 8 bytes.
 It's used when the range of `INTEGER` is insufficient.

-Note that Postgres doesn't support unsigned integers.
+Note that LangChaindoesn't support unsigned integers.
 All integer types can store both positive and negative values.

 ## Example usage